Fuck (2005 film): Inspiration

 Anderson made his directorial debut in 2003 with the film The Big Empty, starring actors Daryl Hannah and Jon Favreau, and became fascinated by the usage of the word "fuck".
 In an interview with the Democrat and Chronicle, Anderson suggested he cursed a lot more than he used to after the film's production.
 He decided to research the film's topic due to the word's versatility and his interest in language as a writer.
-Early exposure by Anderson to public perception of the word "fuck" came from Class Clown by comedian George Carlin, which included his monologue "Seven Words You Can Never Say on Television".
+Early exposure by Anderson to public perception of the word "fuck" came from Class Clown by comedian George Carlin, which included his monolog "Seven Words You Can Never Say on Television".

 The director explained in an interview that he was fascinated with the word "fuck" because of its different uses.
 He originally proposed the idea of a film about the word in jest, later realizing that the topic could fuel a documentary.
 The Observer quoted him as saying that he was entertained by the word "fuck", and intrigued with the idea of examining how the word had been incorporated into popular culture.
 He wanted to analyze why some people were offended by its use and others enjoyed it, noting that the word sharpened debate about taboo language in society.

 Anderson explained to the Los Angeles Times the confusing, forbidden nature of the word "fuck" in the face of the increased pervasiveness of euphemisms for it.
 He commented on its taboo nature and demonstrated how it can be indirectly referred to, so youth understand the reference without using the word itself.
 In an interview with the South China Morning Post, Anderson said that film directors should fight against censorship, because it can block their true message.

 The director told CanWest News Service that he hoped the documentary would provoke a wider discussion about freedom of speech, sexual slang and its media use.
 Anderson questioned whether the word should be used on NYPD Blue, and how parents should discuss its use with their children.
 He emphasized that artists and filmmakers should be free to express their views without censorship, deferring to public opinion on the appropriateness of his documentary's title.

 Anderson stated in an interview with IndieWire that freedom of speech was not guaranteed, but a concept requiring discussion and monitoring, so it is not lost.
 He classified the word "fuck" as being at the core of discussion about freedom of speech.
 He acknowledged that there are terms considered by society more vulgar than "fuck", but said that this particular word creates controversy and dialogue.
 Anderson said that its title alone distinguished his documentary from others, in terms of promotional difficulty.
 During production, Fuck was known as The Untitled F-Word Film.